 You need to maintain records to support the gallons claimed as being the tax-paid biodiesel portion of the dyed blended biodiesel fuel.
 You may be asked to supply supporting documentation for your claim for refund or credit.
 Supporting documentation may include, but is not limited to:

 - Purchase invoice(s) showing the tax-paid biodiesel

 - Proof that a blended dyed biodiesel fuel was produced, to a volume that equals or exceeds the volume necessary to support the diesel fuel tax refund

 - Records supporting the disposition of the fuel produced

 This credit is available for the tax-paid biodiesel portion of dyed blended biodiesel fuel removed from a terminal rack on and after January 1, 2016.

 What if I sell the SVO, WVO or the biodiesel I produce, to another person?

 In addition to being a supplier of diesel fuel and being required to file a Supplier of Diesel Fuel Tax Return, BOE-501-DD you may be required to register for a California Seller’s Permit and collect and remit the sales tax to the BOE.

 For more information please see Publication 96, Biodiesel and California Tax.
 Publication 96 addresses common questions regarding the application of diesel fuel tax as well as the sales and use tax on biodiesel and biofuel, including straight vegetable oil (svo), and waste vegetable oil (wvo) transactions in California.
-Additional information on biodiesel may be found in the Special Taxes and Fees Newsletter or archive of Fuel Taxes Newsletters, or you may call the Tax Information Section at 800-400-7115.
+Additional information on biodiesel may be found in the Special Taxes and Fees Newsletter or archive of Fuel Taxes Newsletters, or you may call the Customer Service Center at 1-800-400-7115.